alirezafrsd/alirezafrsd/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning JavaScript and solidity
 - 💞️ I’m looking for some investments to extend my work
+- 📫 I'm a middle eastern and I really need donations to get out of here .
-- 📫 you can donate me Bitcoins by the address below
+- please donate me any cryptos by the address below

 bc1qzwguugma6pqqhwf8y0q2nss4kha6t6r59r0mzh
 <!---